remindev/remindev/README.md

 ## Hi 👋, I'm Remin T Roy

 ### A passionate full stack developer.
-I am a full stack developer.
+I am a self taught full stack developer.
 Currently busy at learing and aquiring new coding skills.
 Focused on full stack development in MERN stalk

 - 💬 Ask me about **MERN**
 - 📫 How to reach me **reminremin01@gmail.com**